sgfin/sgfin.github.io_old/resources.md

 }
 </style>

-Some of my favorite resources for data science, statistics, and machine learning:
+<a name="top"></a> Some of my favorite resources for data science, statistics, and machine learning:

 - [_Computer Science_](#CS)